terriadsit/fibonacci-web-app/README.md

 # fibonacci-web-app:
-My self assigned final project after completing my NodeJs class to demonstrate learning how to create a backend including sockets, server, CI/CD, MongoDB, Docker and Google Auth.
+My self assigned final project after completing my NodeJs class to demonstrate learning how to create a backend including: sockets, server, CI/CD, MongoDB, Express, NodeJS, Docker and Google Auth.

 Players are able to play against the computer (A.I.
 Fibi), other players online or on a shared device.